Impetigo is a blistering skin infection and is usually caused by Staphylococcus aureus or Streptococcus pyogenes.

 Impetigo with localized, superficial infection

 Usually, these children are managed with topical antibiotics (mupirocin 2% TDS or fusidic acid 2% TDS) for 5-7 days.
 They are as effective as oral antibiotics.

-In neonates, even a localised superficial infection should be treated with oral antibiotics (erythromycin for 7 days) and a dermatologist consulted.
+In neonates, even a localized superficial infection should be treated with oral antibiotics (erythromycin for 7 days) and a dermatologist consulted.

 Widespread, cutaneous impetigo